tatemae/iihs/README.md

 ### data-autostart-cc

 To autostart the closed captioning inside the video player.
+Defaults to false.
+This will auto start the closed captioning on the transcript that is listed for the data-default-locale.
+So if we have data-default-locale="en-US" then it will find the transcript for "en-US" and start that trascript up in the closed captioning.

 ```
-data-autostart-cc="true"
+data-autostart-cc=true
 ```